LLNL/Caliper/doc/sphinx/CaliperBasics.rst

 third-party tools.
 Currently, Nvidia's NVTX API for the NVProf/NSight profilers and Intel's ITT API for Intel VTune Amplifier are supported.

-To use the NVTX forwarding, activate the "nvprof" Caliper config when recording data with nvprof or ncu, either with the :doc:envvar:`CALI_CONFIG` environment variable, or the ConfigManager API.
+To use the NVTX forwarding, activate the "nvtx" Caliper config when recording data with nvprof or ncu, either with the :doc:envvar:`CALI_CONFIG` environment variable, or the ConfigManager API.
 Be sure to enable NVTX support in NSight Compute.